 #23.
 Walk Around the Epcot World Showcase

-Illuminations: Reflections of Earth is Epcot’s nightly fireworks show.
-It happens to be my favorite regularly-occurring Disney World fireworks show.
-It incorporates top-notch fireworks, a thrilling soundtrack, lights, pyrotechnics and more to create an amazing spectacle.
-If you want to guarantee a really awesome show, try to pick your viewing spot 30 minutes to an hour beforehand.
+Epcot Forever is a nostalgic culmination of Epcot’s new and state-of-the-art technology and music from original attractions.
+It incorporates top-notch fireworks, a thrilling soundtrack, lights, lasers, pyrotechnics and more to create an amazing spectacle.
+If you want to guarantee a really awesome show, try to pick your viewing spot 30 minutes to an hour beforehand along any part of the World Showcase Lagoon walkway.

 #25.
 Ride Soarin’ Around the World

 Soarin’ is one of Epcot’s most popular rides.
 It’s a hang glider simulator that lifts you into the air and places you in front of a gigantic screen.
 You’ll feel like you’re truly flying through famous locations around the world, from the Matterhorn to the Taj Mahal.
-Wait times are almost always long and Soarin’ is absolutely worth a Fastpass.
+Wait times are almost always long and Soarin’ is absolutely worth getting Lightning Lane.

 #26.
 Eat at Yorkshire County Fish Shop